siddhimane15/Object-Detection-YOLOv8/README.md

     pip install opencv-python numpy pyttsx3 SpeechRecognition ultralytics
     ```

-3. **Download the YOLOv8n model** and place it in your project directory.
+3. **Yolo v8 model will be installed in the folder automatically

 ## Usage